rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##VoidConnection
 ###HostURL
-Used to specifiy the URL to which your application will connect.
+Used to specify the URL to which your application will connect.
 Supports IP addresses, host names and specific ports (when appended to URL with a colon.
 If no port is specified, default=80).<br>

 **Configuration Identifier**: HostURL<br>
 **Possible Values**: Fully qualified host name or IP address, with or without port number<br>